 PIR sensor is a device that detects movement by receiving infrared radiation.
 It detects a rapid change in infrared energy and emits a signal when there’s somebody going by the sensor.
 In this article, we will demonstrate the difference between PIR and IR sensor, the difference between PIR sensor and motion sensor, and also what is PIR motion detector.

 Do you know the distinction between a PIR sensor and an IR sensor?
 Next, we’ll tell you the difference between a passive infrared sensor and an infrared sensor.
 Some IR sensors are used in daily life, such as infrared remote control to change TV channels and security sensors that detect movement through infrared radiation, including automatic garage doors.
 In a standard infrared sensor, the transmitter emits invisible light to a receiver some distance away.
 If the receiver doesn’t receive the signal, the sensor knows that something is within its range.

-- PIR, short for Passive Infrared Sensor, uses Infrared technology to memorize the Infrared image of the surrounding area and if there’s any changes caused by movement,it will notice.
+- PIR, short for Passive Infrared Sensor, uses Infrared technology to memorize the Infrared image of the surrounding area and if there are any changes caused by movement, it will notice.

-- Infrared sensor is a kind of infrared sensor, can use infrared technology chip and emitter to determine the light emitted by the emitter is from objects or people.
+- Infrared sensor is a kind of infrared sensor, that can use an infrared technology chip and emitter to determine whether the light emitted by the emitter is from objects or people.